siannuc/SoftResearch/README.md

 pip install pyrealsense2

 To get the code to run, press and hold 'k' to start process for data recorder.
 Click points on CV stream.
 Data will be saved in .CSV file in location that can be set in code.
-Data is formatted (X1,Y1,Z1...Xn, Yn, Zn) per column.
+Data is formatted (X1,Y1,Z1...Xn, Yn, Zn) per row, with each row saved for every frame.
 The number of points registered per run is set by the user.